 Injuries to the sacral region of the spinal cord affect your bladder differently because bladder function is innervated by the S2, S3, and S4 spinal nerves.

 When you injure these nerves, it affects your bladder reflex and denervates the sphincter, causing flaccid bladder.

 Flaccid bladder is characterized by low muscle tone.
-The detrusor is a flexible muscle, so when it’s relaxed, it can fill up with urine and essentially become too full.
+The detrusor is a flexible muscle, so when it’s relaxed, it can fill up with urine and become too full.

 Next, we’ll discuss the risks associated with neurogenic bowel dysfunction.